cjerdonek/free-sampler/README.md

 random for a post-election manual audit given a random seed supplied by the user.

-To try out the latest version, go [here][free-sampler-app].
+To try out the latest version, go [here][quick-sampler-app].
 For bug reports and feature requests, visit the [issue tracker][issue-tracker].